Autocust/ai-chat-widget/README.md

 - `data-footer-text`: Custom text displayed in the footer area below the input field.
 If not set, a default localized message is used (e.g., "AI-generated.
 Please verify important information." in English).
 - `data-show-powered-by`: Set to `false` to hide the "Powered by Autocust" text at the bottom.
 Default is `true`.
 - `data-agent-id`: The Agent ID used for backend identification and API calls.
 Default is `xyz`.
 Ignored if `data-is-demo` is `true`.
+- `data-context`: A string that provides additional context to the assistant.
+The value will be Base64 encoded and sent to the backend.
+Default is `null`.
 - `data-cms`: The type of Content Management System the website uses (e.g., 'prestashop', 'woocommerce').
 This can affect features like "Add to Cart" buttons in product carousels.
 Default is `''` (empty string).
 - `data-start-open`: Set to `true` to make the chat widget open by default when the page loads.
 Default is `false`.
 - `data-full-screen`: Set to `true` to make the chat widget open in fullscreen mode, covering the entire viewport.
 Default is `false`.